 Feeling of community – feeling that you are a part of the group you live in the same area, that you can trust each other and are ready to come to help if needed

-Cluttered (adj) – full of unnecessary things, to the point where it gets in your way or makes it hard to find something that you need.
+Cluttered (adj) – full of unnecessary things, to the point where they gets in your way or make it hard to find something that you need.
 My desktop is very cluttered – I wish I had time to organise it properly

 Cohabitation (n) – to live together, to share a flat or other living space